qjiangzhao/TEtrimmer/README.md

 ```
 ## Inputs

-- **TE consensus library**: TETrimmer use the TE consensus library from *de novo* TE annotation tools like RepeatModeler or EDTA as input.
+- **TE consensus library**: TETrimmer uses the TE consensus library from *de novo* TE annotation tools, like `RepeatModeler` or `EDTA`, as input.
-For this reason, you have to run RepeatModeler or other TE annotation software first.
+For this reason, you have to run `RepeatModeler` or other TE annotation software first.
-- **Genome file**
+- **Genome file**: The genome sequence in FASTA format (.fa or .fasta).

 Example: